donjmilligan/flare-bible-study/README.md

   - *ajax.php* uses HTTP GET parameters to wrap specified scriptures in HTML.
 Creates a Librarian object, prepares statements, and specifies the translation to query. *un-comment the error checking statements (don't move them) to troubleshoot*
   - *bible_to_sql_service.php* Librarian extends Servant.
 Only upon successful preparation of a statement can Librarian query the database. ***use the construct function in Servant to specify host, user, password, and database**. \*\*Both classes contain extra functions for testing*

+## Contributions

+### Contributing cross references
+At a bare minimum, you will need to know some basic JSON know how to create new cross reference content.
+Feel free to use the additional JSON files at http://flare.hispattern.com for a launching point.

+### Contributing code
+*JavaScript, jQuery, JSON* are the primary technologies used, with  *HTML* and *CSS* for layout and styling.
+However *AJAX, PHP,* and *MySQL* are also involved.
+I'd be excited to have a contributor to the project!